Sherry Stringfield

-Sherry Lea Stringfield (born June 24, 1967) is an American actress.
+Sherry Stringfield (born June 24, 1967) is a retired American actress.
 She is best known for playing the role of Dr. Susan Lewis on the NBC medical drama ER, a role for which she received three Emmy Award nominations.
 Stringfield was a member of ER's original cast, but she quit the show during its third season, despite being contractually tied to appear in five.
 She returned to the role in 2001, and quit once again in 2005.
 She is also known for her regular roles on NYPD Blue and Guiding Light.

 She has acted mainly on television, but she has also played various parts in films.

-Early life and education

-The eldest of three children, Stringfield was born in Colorado Springs, Colorado.
-Her family briefly relocated to Albuquerque, New Mexico, before settling in Spring, Texas, a suburb of Houston, where Stringfield grew up.

-She developed a penchant for acting while attending Klein High School, where she starred in various musicals and plays including Oklahoma, Mother Courage, and Fiddler on the Roof.
-At 18 she attended the Acting Conservatory of SUNY at Purchase — rooming with fellow actress and student Parker Posey.
-During that time, she appeared in numerous off-Broadway productions and learned to control and alter her Texan accent with the help of a college speech teacher.
-Stringfield graduated in 1989 with a Bachelor's degree in Fine Arts.

 Career

 Early career

 She got her first role on the CBS Daytime soap opera Guiding Light, playing Christina "Blake" Thorpe from 1989 until 1992.
 After three years she left the show to spend a year traveling Europe, but soon returned to television on the ABC drama, NYPD Blue.
 She played Manhattan Assistant District Attorney Laura Kelly, the ex-wife of officer John Kelly (David Caruso) during the first season (1993–94) of the series.
 Unsatisfied, she was released early from her contract.